X

 hawaiian music in new york

-In Hawaii, his performances include Pakele Live! at the Willows, Hawaii Public Radio’s Atherton Theater, HI*Sessions livestream, The Hana Maui Taro Festival, Waikiki Slack Key Guitar Festival, and the Japanese Cultural Center.
+Performances in Hawaiʻi: Andy has performed at respected venues and events including Pakele Live! at The Willows, Hawaiʻi Public Radio’s Atherton Theater, HI*Sessions, the Hana Maui Taro Festival, Waikīkī Slack Key Guitar Festival, and the Japanese Cultural Center.

-On the East Coast, he has appeared as a special guest with “Hawaii’s super group” HAPA at the Highline Ballroom (NY), Narrows Center for the Arts (MA), and Kaye Playhouse (NY).
-He toured with the Hawaiian Slack Key Guitar Festival at Wolf Trap Barns (VA), SubCulture (NY), and Dennis Flyer Memorial Theatre (NJ).
-Andy has performed as part of the Masters of Hawaiian Music with Grammy award-winning artist George Kahumoku, Jr.
+East Coast and National Appearances: Andy has performed with “Hawaiʻi’s super group” HAPA at major venues including Highline Ballroom (NY), Narrows Center for the Arts (MA), and Kaye Playhouse (NY).
+He toured with the Hawaiian Slack Key Guitar Festival (The Barns at Wolf Trap) and shared the stage with Grammy winner George Kahumoku, Jr. as part of the Masters of Hawaiian Music series (Chatham, NJ and CuttingRoom NYC.)

 /THE SOUND/